-(21) “Corrective Action” or “Corrective Action Plan” means an Authority-initiated request for an MCE or an MCE-initiated request for a subcontractor to develop and implement a time specific plan for the correction of identified areas of noncompliance.
+(21) (22) “Corrective Action” or “Corrective Action Plan” means an Authority-initiated request for an MCE or an MCE-initiated request for a subcontractor to develop and implement a time specific plan for the correction of identified areas of noncompliance.

-(22) “Dental Care Organization (DCO)” means an MCE that provides and coordinates oral health services as capitated services under OHP.
+(22) (23) “Dental Care Organization (DCO)” means a prepaid managed care health services organization that contracts, on a capitated basis, with the Authority under ORS 414.654 or with a coordinated care organization, or both with the Authority and a coordinated care organization, to provide dental services to medical assistance recipients.
+Dental Care Organization also meets the definition of a Prepaid Ambulatory Health Plan as defined under 42 CFR § 438.2.

-(23) “The Department” means the Department of Human Services.
+(23) (24) “The Department” means the Department of Human Services.